 I've used cooler blues in the sea with Prussian blue mixed with Payne's grey to express the lower light levels.
 Napthol reds mix with Ultramarine to create the soft reddy purple tones of sunset.
 I've also used shades of cadmium yellow and warm white together with bright titanium white highlights.
 The painting is ready to hang and has white edges 4.3 cm deep.

 You can view Silent seas oil painting in the gallery.

-Oil painting Offshore, Lindisfarne is the latest in a series of modern seascapes I've created this year.
+Offshore, Lindisfarne is the latest in a series of modern seascape oil paintings I've created this year.